siddharth201/MyNotes/iOS_Interview_Questions/iOS_Interview_Questions.md

 </details>

-### Q27: What's the purpose of the 'where' clause in Swift?
+### Q: What's the purpose of the 'where' clause in Swift?
 <details>
 <summary>Answer</summary>